Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 {{% rules-block id="scoring" heading="Scoring" icon="score" class="force-page-break-before" icontint="purple" %}}

-Any of your Sheeple that are **not in an enclosed meadow** ( = fences on all sides), **score nothing**.
+You score for each **enclosed meadow** ( = fences on all sides) that contains a **Sheeple of yours**.
 Facedown tiles should be considered as "closed on all sides".

-For every Sheeple that remains, add the score of its meadow.
 * Each tile inside the meadow is +1 point.
 * Each _neutral sheep_ inside the meadow is also +1 point.

+So yes, you score each meadow only once, regardless of the number of Sheeple you have.

 @TODO: IMAGE EXAMPLE